anthonyjatoba/missing-semester/README.md

-# missing-semester
+# Missing Semester

-Exercises from the MIT missing semester course
+Solutions for the exercises from the [MIT Missing Semester](https://missing.csail.mit.edu/) course.